JordiPolo/minos/README.md

 Hopefully in the future Minos will be equal and superior to Dredd, ideally it will support the same hooks.

+# Tests
+## Index
+- Check response body on all calls.
+Implemented
+- No responses should return 500.
+Not implemented.
+- No params .
+Implemented
+- All required params.
+Not implemented
+- Extra unknown params.
+Implemented
+- Valid optional params.
+Implemented
+- Invalid optional params.
+Implemented
+- All combinations of params.
+Not implemented
+- Add extra unknown headers.
+Not implemented
+- Send parameters in their limits and outside their limits.
+Not implemented

 # TODO
 - Configuration file
 - 422 and invalid query parameters
 - Parametrized Paths
 - Support hooks